-- A. Cheating: using or attempting to use unauthorized assistance, material or study aids in examinations or any other academic work, or preventing, or attempting to prevent another from using authorized assistance, material, or study aids. - B. Plagiarism: using the ideas, data or language of another without specific and proper acknowledgment. - C. Fabrication: submitting contrived or altered information in any academicexercise. - D. Multiple Submission: submitting, without prior permission, any work submitted to fulfill another academic requirement. - E. Misrepresentation of Academic Records: misrepresenting or tampering with, or attempting to tamper with, any portion of one's own or any other person's transcripts or academic record, either before or after coming to the University of Pennsylvania. - F. Facilitating Academic Dishonesty: knowingly helping or attempting to helpanother violate provisions of this Code. - G. Unfair Advantage: attempting to gain unauthorized advantage over fellow students in an academic exercise.
+- B. Plagiarism: using the ideas, data or language of another without specific and proper acknowledgment. - C. Fabrication: submitting contrived or altered information in any academic exercise. - Multiple Submission: submitting, without prior permission, any work submitted to fulfill another academic requirement. - E. Misrepresentation of Academic Records: misrepresenting or tampering with, or attempting to tamper with, any portion of one's own or any other person's transcripts or academic record, either before or after coming to the University of Pennsylvania. - F. Facilitating Academic Dishonesty: knowingly helping or attempting to help another violate provisions of this Code. - G. Unfair Advantage: attempting to gain unauthorized advantage over fellow students in an academic exercise.